-Even though Health Supplements share some of the marketable forms of drugs, such as capsules, pills, tablets etc. they are closely regulated in terms of the nutritional and health claims they may include disease risk reduction claims.
+Even though health supplements share some of the marketable forms of drugs, such as capsules, pills, tablets etc. they are closely regulated in terms of the nutritional and health claims they make including disease risk reduction claims.
 Foods products are prohibited from making claims that suggest or imply that they can diagnose, treat, mitigate or prevent a disease or disorder.

-Additionally every package of Health Supplements must be labelled "HEALTH SUPPLEMENT" and "NOT FOR MEDICINAL USE" Section 3 Information on Labels
+Additionally, every package of health supplement must be labelled "HEALTH SUPPLEMENT" and "NOT FOR MEDICINAL USE"

+Section 3 Information on Labels